iotaledger/node-docker-setup/docker/README.md

 ### 4. Set dashboard credentials

-To access your nodes dashboard, a set of credentials need to be configured.
+To access your HORNET dashboard, a set of credentials need to be configured.
 Run the following command to generate a password hash and salt for the dashboard:

 ```